use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/basics/metadata.md

 :::tip ink!
 3.x Compatiblity Note

 The `lang_error` field was introduced as part of ink!
 4.0.
-All ink! messages and constructors return a `Result` which use this as the `Error` variant.
+All ink! messages and constructors return a `Result` which uses this as the `Error` variant.

 :::